KaiNorberg/PatchworkOS/README.md

 Let's take an example.
 The `/proc/[pid]` directories are only mounted in the namespace of the owner process and the parent namespaces.
 As such if we run the `top` command, we will only see the performance statistics of the shell and the top program we just started, as they both share the same namespace, but all other processes are invisible.

 If we instead run the `root top` command, we will be prompted to provide the root password as specified above and see the performance statistics of all processes except the kernel process.
 This works since the namespace of the init process is the ancestor of all user-space namespaces.

+### No Superuser

+Even when using the root service we are still limited by the files and directories visible in the init processes namespace.
+For example, we wont be able to see sockets of other processes as socket directories are only mounted in the namespace of the owner process and its children.

+The root service is not a "superuser", it just happens to have access to a namespace that is the parent of all user-space namespaces, allowing for some operations that would otherwise be impossible.
+For example, if you wished to mount a directory in all namespaces, you would need to use the root service to do so as mounts made in user-space can only propagate to child namespaces.

+### Limiting Visibility or Permissions

+A common pattern in PatchworkOS is to bind a directory to itself with lower permissions or to bind `/dev/null` to a file/directory to hide it completely.
+However on its own this is not secure, as a process could simply unmount the bind mount to regain access to the original file/directory or bind an ancestor directory to circumvent the mount entierely.

+The solution to these problems are "locked" and "sticky" mounts and binds.
+A locked mount or bind cannot be unmounted, it will persist until the namespace containing it is destroyed.

+A sticky mount or bind applies to the dentry of the mountpoint no matter where it is mounted in the namespace tree.
+For example, if `/secret/data` is a sticky bind to `/dev/null`, then mounting `/secret` to `/other` will still cause `/other/data` to be bound to `/dev/null`.

+Combining these two features allows any file or directory to be permanently hidden or have its permissions limited in a namespace.

 ## ACPI (WIP)